-Approximately 1,200 drunk driving cases are filed in the 52-1 District Court each year.
-About thirty-six percent of those case are repeat offenders.
 Initiated on March 5, 2001, Sobriety Court is a specialized docket designed to address the problem posed by repeat drunk drivers.
-It is based on an adult drug court model with the objective of reducing recidivistic drunk driving.
-It is characterized by the use of an expedited docket or ëfast trackí case processing system, early identification of the offender and immediate placement in treatment.
-The community has been involved from the beginning through the members of the Sobriety Court Advisory Board.
-The Board is composed of individual citizens and community groups, representatives from such organizations as Mothers Against Drunk Driving, Parents of Murdered Children and The Traffic Improvement Association.
-The role of the Sobriety Court Advisory Board is to advise the court, offer feedback from a community perspective and provide a monitor for continuous improvement.
+It is based on an adult drug court model with the objective of reducing recidivistic-drunk driving.
+The community has been involved from the beginning through the members of the Sobriety Court Advisory Board, which is composed of individual citizens and community groups, representatives from such organizations as Mothers Against Drunk Driving, Parents of Murdered Children and The Traffic Improvement Association.
+The role of the Sobriety Court Advisory Board is to advise the Court, offer feedback from a community perspective and provide a monitor for continuous improvement.